ropensci/roweb3/content/blog/2020-12-22-phonfieldwork-phonetic-fieldwork-and-experiments/index.Rmd

 ---
-title: "Phonetic fieldwork and experiments with the `phonfieldwork` package for R"
+title: "Phonetic Fieldwork and Experiments with the `phonfieldwork` Package for R"
 author:
   - George Moroz
 date: "2020-12-22"